OS X has

 Dartmouth currently uses GlobalProtect VPN.
 See VPN in ITC knowledge base.

 Math VPN uses OpenVPN technology.
 Search for and install OpenVPN client app for your device (available for Android, Chrome OS, iOS, Linux, macOS, Windows).
 Download MathVPN.ovpn configuration file.
 Use your OpenVPN app to add a new VPN configuration by importing the downloaded MathVPN.ovpn.
-The file has embedded certificates, so there is no need to provide them separately in VPN configuration.
+There is no need to provide a certificate in VPN configuration.

 When starting MathVPN connection use your “gauss” login credentials.

 If the app doesn't offer a way to import configuration files, here are MathVPN parameters for manual configuration: